react-native-tvos/config-tv/packages/config-tv/README.md

 - `tvosDeploymentTarget`: (optional string, default '13.4') Used to set the tvOS deployment target version in the Xcode project.
 - `removeFlipperOnAndroid`: (optional boolean, default true) Used to remove the Flipper dependency from `MainApplication.kt` (or `MainApplication.java`) and `android/app/build.gradle`.
 This is necessary for React Native TV 0.73 and higher, since Flipper integration is removed from these versions.
 If this causes issues, set the value to false, run `npx expo prebuild --clean` again, and then remove Flipper from your Android source manually.
 - `androidTVBanner`: (optional string) If set, this should be a path to an existing PNG file appropriate for an Android TV banner image.
 See https://developer.android.com/design/ui/tv/guides/system/tv-app-icon-guidelines#banner .
 The Android manifest will be modified to reference this image, and the image will be copied into Android resource drawable directories.
+- `appleTVImages`: (optional object) If set, this is an object with the paths to images needed to construct the Apple TV icon and top shelf brand assets.
+The images will be used to construct a brand asset catalog in the Xcode project Image catalog, and the project updated to use the brand assets as the source for the app icons.
+If this property is set, all six image paths must be defined and the files must exist, or an error will be thrown.
+The images need to be the exact sizes shown here, in order to avoid errors during Xcode compilation and on submission to the App Store or TestFlight.
+  - `icon`: (string) Path to a 1280x760 image
+  - `iconSmall`: (string) Path to a 400x240 image
+  - `topShelf`: (string) Path to a 1920x720 image
+  - `topShelf2x`: (string) Path to a 3840x1440 image
+  - `topShelfWide`: (string) Path to a 2320x720 image
+  - `topShelfWide2x`: (string) Path to a 4640x1440 image

 _Warning_: